-The Christian Science Plaza Restoration and Repair project won a 2021 Engineering Excellence Award from the American Council of Engineering Companies (ACEC) on Thursday, June 17, 2021.
+The Christian Science Plaza Restoration and Repair project won a 2021 Engineering Excellence National Recognition Award from the American Council of Engineering Companies (ACEC) on Thursday, June 17, 2021.
+This follows the 2021 Engineering Excellence Silver Award from the American Council of Engineering Companies of Massachusetts (ACEC/MA).
 The award recognizes Nitsch Engineering for their innovative approach to sustainable site design in collaboration with landscape architect IBI Placemaking and project owner First Church of Christ, Scientist.

 The First Church of Christ, Scientist plaza, which encompasses approximately 10 acres in Boston’s historic Back Bay, was originally designed in the 1970s by Architects I.M.
 Pei and Araldo Cosutta and has protected Landmark status by the Boston Landmarks Commission.
 The Christian Science plaza used to exist as a closed space that was walled-off from a “dangerous” community, but The First Church of Christ, Scientist imagined creating a welcoming plaza for all – a community gathering place that connects people to each other and the area.
 This restoration and repair project included substantial re-construction of the Reflecting Pool, expansion of the Massachusetts Avenue lawn, and the challenge to increase the plaza’s sustainability while finding solutions for long-term ineffectual water use.
 To do so, the project team had to tackle the pressing issues of ponding, lack of Americans with Disabilities Act (ADA) compliance, and the non-sustainable use of water that had turned a high-profile tourist site into a burden that directly impacted the public it was meant to serve.